Dozens of exotic birds looking for loving homes at Palm Beach Parrot and Bird Rescue

-JUPITER FARMS, Fla. — When you think of local animal rescue groups, maybe you think of dogs, cats even horses first.
+JUPITER FARMS, Fla. — When you think of animal rescue groups, maybe you think of dogs, cats or even horses first.

 Exotic bird rescue might not jump out as a growing need, Susan and Frank Otto of Jupiter Farms are on a mission to show you that it is and they need your help.